Siege of Coruña

 The siege of Coruña, also known as the defence of Corunna, was a series of military encounters between the English Armada and the defenders of the fishermen's city of Coruña in Galicia that lasted for two weeks in May 1589.
-The siege was the first interaction between the English Armada, a revenge English expedition within the Anglo-Spanish war, and the Spanish troops, and set the tone for the rest of the campaign.
-The siege ended in failure, and the English moved on to Lisbon.
+The siege was the first interaction between the English Armada, a retaliatory English expedition within the Anglo-Spanish war, and the Spanish troops, and set the tone for the rest of the campaign.
+The siege ended in failure, and the English moved on to besiege Lisbon.

 Background

 The English Armada was considerably larger than the 137-ship-strong Spanish Armada.
 Drake commanded some 180 ships which was made up of six Royal galleons, 60 English armed merchantmen, 60 Dutch flyboats and about 20 pinnaces.
 It transported 23,375 soldiers.
 In addition to the troops, there were 4,000 sailors and 1,500 officers and gentlemen adventurers.
 Drake assigned his vessels to five squadrons, led respectively by himself in the Revenge, Sir John Norris in the Nonpareil, Norris's brother Edward in the Foresight, Thomas Fenner in the Dreadnought, and Roger Williams in the Swiftsure.
 Also sailing with them – against the Queen's express orders – was the Earl of Essex and the pretender to the Portuguese throne supported by England.

 Drake and Norris had orders from Queen Elizabeth to first attack Santander, where most of the surviving galleons from the Spanish Armada were being kept, and destroy the Spanish fleet.
 He also had to placate the fleet's commanders and investors who wanted the first objective to be landing in Lisbon.
 Drake chose to ignore them, alleging unfavourable winds and too much risk of becoming embayed by the Spaniards in the Bay of Biscay.
 He headed in a different direction and attacked Coruña instead.
 His behavior suggests that his goal in taking this simple fishing town was either to establish a base of operations or to raid it for booty.
 The latter seems most plausible since this expedition was privately funded and Drake had investors to satisfy.
 He might have been gathering supplies for a long struggle in Santander.